- Yearlong Mentoring

 In this weeklong institute, early childhood teachers rethink their reading and writing practices in light of new research trends.
 Join a community of teachers committed to thinking deeply about best literacy practices and bring home hundreds of classroom ideas.
 Participants in our Classroom Storytelling Project are encouraged to enroll in this Summer Institute, which reinforces and deepens the learning of the school-year sessions.

 School Literacy and Culture offers school leaders and teachers multiple opportunites to gather for daylong summits throughout the academic year.
 These daylong programs, hosted at Rice University, bring early literacy educators together in a collaborative environment, featuring keynote speakers, breakout sessions and hands-on workshops.

 Fall Early Literacy Summit

-Join School Literacy and Culture on the Rice University campus for our 22nd annual Early Literacy Summit.
-We are delighted to host our first in-person Fall Early Literacy Summit since 2019.
-During this one-day gathering, early childhood professionals will reconnect and explore research-based, developmentally appropriate play-based practices that promote higher-order thinking in young children, foster high quality teacher/children interactions and nurture socio-emotional development in children.
+Join School Literacy and Culture on the Rice University campus for our 24th annual Early Literacy Summit.
+During this one-day gathering, early childhood professionals will reconnect and explore research-based, developmentally appropriate play-based practices that promote higher-order thinking in young children, foster high-quality teacher/children interactions and nurture socio-emotional development in children.